arifje/craft-entry-post-date-checker/README.md

 ## Requirements

-This plugin requires Craft CMS 5.5.0 or later, and PHP 8.2 or later.
+This plugin requires Craft CMS 4.0.0 or later or 5.0.0 or later, and PHP 8.2 or later.